 To be considered for funding, an organization must meet several requirements:

 - Applicants must submit evidence of tax exemption under Section 501 (c)(3) or similar provisions of the Internal Revenue Code.

 - Applicants must adhere to the concepts described in the Foundation's Mission Statement.

-- In general, applicants must provide their services principally in the greater Annapolis, Maryland, area; although, other areas will be considered.
+- In general, applicants must provide their services principally in Annapolis, Maryland, or Anne Arundel County; Stuart Florida, or Martin County; although, other areas will be considered.

 The Foundation does not provide funding to applications reflecting discrimination, or for any of the following:

 - Deficit financing;

 - Religious programs or purposes;

 - Projects normally financed by governments;